How to Play Tennis at Home: Creative Ways to Practice and Improve Your Game

 Low Compression Balls = Safe Inside Play

 First things first, one thing none of us can make is a tennis ball.
-For knocking the ball around in the backyard or the drive way, you don’t need a fresh can of Wilson US Open.
+For knocking the ball around in the backyard or the driveway, you don’t need a fresh can of Wilson US Open.
 In fact, some environments are better suited to slightly “dead” balls, or better yet, some of the lower compression red or orange balls that are typically utilized by younger juniors.
 They won’t fly as fast or as far, and it will help everyone keep up with their social distancing measures.
 For indoor environments, slightly larger foam balls are a clear winner.
-Not only are they much quieter than a felt ball, they also won’t do as much damage to that antique coffee table, or glass vase.
+Not only are they much quieter than a felt ball, but they also won’t do as much damage to that antique coffee table, or glass vase.
 Tennis Express with Red, Foam, yellow ballsIf you are attempting the Federer Wall Challenge against the garage door, I would recommend the lower compression or foam balls (shown above), which will reduce or eliminate noise complaints from the neighbors.

 Any Racquet Will Do